kuntan2237/silverspring/README.md

 	Info     | For user's information
 	Debug    | Use this for developing this project

-- [Fix #1] Python crash with HTTP request error when network is unstable

 ## 1.1 (Released at WW27'16)
 - [Fix #2] Exit with buy_market